micronDLA/SDK/README.md

 Non-blocking means that GetResult will return immediately: with or without the result depending whether the DLA has finished processing.

 These two functions are important in a streaming application.
-The programmer can overlap the time for these 2 tasks: input loading and getting results.
+The programmer can overlap the time for these two tasks: input loading and getting results.

 <img src="docs/pics/Double Buffer Illustration.jpg" width="900" height="240"/>

-Examples to use PutInput and GetOutput are located in [examples/python/](examples/python/).
+Examples using PutInput and GetOutput are located in [examples/python/](examples/python/).

 * pollingdemo.py : is an example of non-blocking mode.
 The program will poll GetResult until it returns the output.

 * interleavingdemo.py : is an example that shows how to pipeline PutInput and GetResult calls.
-There are 2 separate memory regions to load inputs and get results.
+There are two separate memory regions to load inputs and get results.
 While PutInput loads to one region, GetResult fetches the output from another region.
-Each image is labeled with the **userobj** to keep track which input produced the returned output.
+Each image is labeled with the **userobj** to keep track of which input produced the returned output.

-* threadeddemo.py : shows how to use 2 threads to process multiple images in a folder.
+* threadeddemo.py : shows how to use two threads to process multiple images in a folder.
 One thread calls GetResult and another calls PutInput.

 * threadedbatchdemo.py : similar to `threadeddemo.py`.
 It shows how to process images in a batch using PutInput and GetResult.